×

 Share the article

 Early on, PBC affects many people without showing any symptoms.
-When a doctor examines a patient and is reviewed by a doctor for another ailment, they can realize they have the condition.
+When a patient is examined and reviewed by a doctor for another ailment, they can realize they have the condition.
 People who are afflicted may initially encounter symptoms such as:

 • Under the skin or around the eyes, there may be little yellow or white pimples.